rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 else                    { /* Start over */}
 {% endhighlight %}

-Here's what we get from doing that.
+Here's what we get from sampling from a variable radius:

 Radius 1 & 2: